-Like other work-related injuries, workers’ compensation for knee injuries can vary widely.
-But the National Safety Council estimates that a knee injury can fetch an average of $33,153 in workers comp settlement.
-But of course, this depends on each individual case.
+Workers’ compensation for knee injuries can vary widely, like other work-related injuries.
+But the National Safety Council estimates that a knee injury can fetch an average of $34,932 in workers comp settlement.
+But of course, this depends on each case.

-According to the Bureau of Labor Statistics, only 9 out of 10,000 employees have suffered knee injuries on the job in 2015 alone.
-Though they’re not that common, most knee injuries require a trip to the emergency room.
+According to the National Library of Medicine, among 151,000 work-related injuries in 2017, 24,300 employees suffered knee injuries.
+Though uncommon, most knee injuries require a trip to the emergency room.
 In some cases, it can even cause permanent disability.

 Unfortunately, getting a fair settlement for your injuries isn’t as easy as it sounds.
 Employers and insurance companies aren’t exactly known for their generosity.
 Most of them will try to pay you with as little as they can get away with.
 Some will even threaten employees who filed workers’ comp claims.

-Having an experienced workers comp attorney like Victor Malca fighting for you will definitely make things a lot easier.
-He’s been helping injured workers in Florida for over 20 years and has handled many knee injury cases.
+An experienced workers comp attorney like Victor Malca fighting for you will make things much more manageable.
+He’s been helping injured workers in Florida for nearly 30 years and has handled many knee injury cases.
 He can help you negotiate a favorable settlement and represent you in court if it comes to that.